Universal Psychology Postdoctoral Directory

 Elements of quality clinically focused postdoctoral training

-This training experience is a planned and programmed sequence of training that aims to ensure preparation for advanced practice rather than one that is mainly focused on providing supervised hours for licensure: No Response
+This training experience is a planned and programmed sequence of training that aims to ensure preparation for advanced practice rather than one that is focused on providing supervised hours for licensure.
+Yes

-This training experience ensures that training takes priority over service delivery regarding its nature, content, volume, and quality of training activities.
-No Response
+This training experience ensures that training takes precedence over service delivery regarding the nature, content, volume, and quality of the postdoc’s activities.
+Yes

-This training experience ensures that postdocs receive at least two hours of individual supervision per week for the program's duration.
-No Response
+This training experience ensures that postdocs receive at least two hours of individual supervision per week for the duration oof the experience.
+Yes

-This training experience is administered by a doctoral-level licensed psychologist who directs and organizes the training experience and its resources, is responsible for the selection of postdocs, and monitors and evaluates the program's goals and activities.
-No Response
+This training experience is administered by a doctoral-level licensed psychologist who directs and organizes the training experience and its resources, is responsible for the selection of postdocs, and monitors and evaluates the goals and activities of the experience.
+Yes

-This training experience has two or more psychologists who have sufficient time to provide quality supervision and training.
-No Response
+This training experience has two or more doctoral-level licensed psychologists who have sufficient time to provide quality supervision and training.
+Yes

-This training experience includes regularly scheduled, structured educational activities that help postdocs meet your program’s defined goals.
+This training experience includes regularly scheduled structured educational activities that help postdocs its defined goals.
 These activities may include didactics, seminars, case conferences, and/or research activities.
-No Response
+Yes

 This training experience has written Due Process and Grievance procedures.
-No Response
+Yes

-The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a Child Clinical/Pediatric Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health.
+The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a youth and young adult Focused Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health.

 This is a 1-year full time position, with potential for renewal.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.

 About the Program: George Mason University is the largest, most diverse public research university in Virginia.
 The Clinical Psychology Program is committed to training graduate students and postdoctoral fellows to meet the evolving roles of clinical psychologists in an evidence-based and antiracist framework.
 Detailed information about the program, including its mission statement, can be found at https://clinical.gmu.edu/.
 We strongly encourage individuals from underrepresented minority groups to apply.

-Specifically, our Fellow will work at the CCMH full time, dividing your time between comprehensive testing and therapy for young adults.
-The Fellow will complete approximately two comprehensive assessments per month, with a young adult/college age focus.
-In addition, you will carry a caseload of approximately 4 clients for evidence based therapy, while reserving 2 hours/week for brief intervention clients.
-You will have the opportunity to see a range of clients presenting with different issues, including clients who self identify with a range of identities.
-There are additional opportunities to participate in monthly interdisciplinary case conferences with our psychiatric nurse practitioner colleagues who collaborate with us to provide sliding scale psychopharmacological services to our Center clients.
-This is a great opportunity to gain hours for licensure and hone both primary care and specialty care skills.
-Supervision will be provided by a minimum of two supervisors, one for testing and one for therapy.
-All focus will be on young adults.
+Specifically, our Fellow will work at the CCMH full time, dividing your time between comprehensive testing and therapy for adolescents, young adults and nontraditional college students.
+The Fellow will complete approximately two comprehensive assessments per month, with an adolescent, young adult and nontraditional college student focus.
+In addition, you will carry a caseload of approximately 4 clients for evidence based therapy, which may include hours within the stepped care model program, which specifically targets underserved populations.
+You will have the opportunity to see a range of clients presenting with different issues, including clients who self-identify with a range of identities.

 Additional Information